Welcome to My Party (song): Commercial performance

-The newly reformed Luv' trio was aiming to match its big Continental European success in the late 1970s when the group had a string of international hit singles (including You're the Greatest Lover, Trojan Horse and Casanova and Ooh, Yes I Do).
+The newly reformed Luv' trio was aiming to match its big Continental European success in the late 1970s when the group had a string of international hit singles (including "You're the Greatest Lover", "Trojan Horse", "Casanova" and "Ooh, Yes I Do").

 "Welcome to My Party" reached the top 30 in the Netherlands and in Flanders (Belgium).

+In 1990, Irish pop group Luv Bug released a cover version of the song.

-Track listings and formats
+Track listing

 "Welcome to My Party" came out in four formats.